The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding: Rapid rise and bimodal distribution of LLM use in US federal research funding

 Figures~\ref{fig:Figure1}a-d trace the evolution of LLM involvement ($\alpha$) in NSF and NIH grants across two stages of the funding pipeline, proposal submission and award funding, drawing on confidential proposal submission abstracts (private data) and publicly released award abstracts (public data), respectively.
 Across all four datasets, $\alpha$ is relatively stable prior to late 2022, and then rises sharply beginning in 2023, coinciding with the widespread availability of ChatGPT.
 This increase is visible both at the point of submission, when ideas first enter the system, and among funded awards that have passed peer review, indicating that LLM use is not confined to a single stage of the pipeline.
 Over this period, NIH exhibits the same temporal pattern as NSF but with overall lower average levels of LLM involvement.

 At the level of individual grants, Figs.~\ref{fig:Figure1}e-h show that $\alpha$ is not smoothly distributed.
-Among grants starting in 2023-2025, it features a bimodal distribution, with one mode near zero and a second centered around roughly 10-15\%.
+Among grants starting in 2023-2025, we observe a bimodal distribution, with one mode near zero and a second centered around roughly 10-15\%.
 This pattern reveals a clear split: one group of grant abstracts that largely avoids LLM use and another that incorporates LLMs more substantively into proposal preparation.
 These results indicate that LLM adoption has rapidly become a detectable feature of federal research proposals and awards, but it remains highly uneven across them.
-This raises the question of whether the heterogeneity is systematically related to the kinds of ideas proposed and funded, or to downstream scientific outputs.